Are you hip enough?

 Where did all this start?
 Well it started with me many years ago and I've developed it from there.
 Believe it or not I could actually run back in the day and was a decent marathon runner.
 However when I moved up to ultras I started to get problems with the patella tracking in my right knee.
 Increased loading and extra mileage were key to understanding my issues.
 Not blaming it on my ITB.

 I also had a friend who had no issues and was what you would describe as a healthy runner.
-He kindly, along with me embarked on a hip strengthening programme which we did religiously for ten weeks.
+He along with myself embarked on a hip strengthening programme which we did religiously for ten weeks.
 My knee got better, we both got stronger through the hip area but what do you think was the absolute, really cool, best bit?
 The answer?
 He now pronated less at the ankle joint.
 It was very visible.
 A study of two then so hardly industry changing.
-I then encouraged him to get even stronger by working on some foot exercises.
-So both top down and bottom up rehab.

-The thing is though I've been working on all this for some time now and the embryonic development of Core Club and the exercises that I give people are all aimed at athletes regardless of whether they be runners, swimmers, rugby players.
-I try to look at the mechanics of their sport and take it from there.
+The thing is though I've been working on all this for some time now and the development of Core Club and the exercises that I give people are all aimed at athletes regardless of whether they be runners, swimmers, rugby players.
+I just look at the mechanics of their sport and take it from there.
 Specifics come from spending time with people one on one.
-The outcome overall has to be for people to train and compete pain and injury free.
+The outcome overall has to be for people to train and compete well injury free.